lala-la-flaca/DevOpsBootcamp_7_docker/README.md

 ## ⚙️ Project Configuration:
 ### Cloning Nana’s NodeJS Application Locally

-To clone the Java-Gradle application from Nana DevOps Bootcamp, follow these steps:
+To clone the NodeJS application from Nana DevOps Bootcamp, follow these steps:

 1. Find the repository here: [Nana Bootcamp Repository]()
 2. Clone the repository: